aeturrell/occupationcoder/README.md

 "Pretty Vacant: Understanding mismatch in the UK labour market from the bottom-up"

 ### Pre-requisites
-See requirements.txt for a full list. occupation-coder is built on top of [NLTK](http://www.nltk.org/) and uses the 'wordnet' corpora.
-When the coder is run, it will expect to find this corpora in the usual directories.
-If you have nltk installed, you can get this corpora using ```nltk.download()``` or by going to [http://www.nltk.org/nltk_data/](http://www.nltk.org/nltk_data/) and downloading it manually.
+See requirements.txt for a full list.

+occupationcoder is built on top of [NLTK](http://www.nltk.org/) and uses 'Wordnet' (a corpora, number 82 on their list) and the Punkt Tokenizer Models (number 106 on their list).
+When the coder is run, it will expect to find these in their usual directories.
+If you have nltk installed, you can get them corpora using ```nltk.download()``` which will install them in the right directories or you can go to [http://www.nltk.org/nltk_data/](http://www.nltk.org/nltk_data/) to download them manually (and follow the install instructions).

 A couple of the other packages, such as [```fuzzywuzzy```](https://github.com/seatgeek/fuzzywuzzy), do not come with the Anaconda distribution of Python.
 You can install these via pip (if you have access to the internet) or download the relevant binaries and install them manually.

 ### Installation via terminal using pip